4d/docs/docs/Project/compiler.md

 4D contains two compilers:

 - the "classic" compiler, used to compile native code for Intel/AMD processors;
-- the "Silicon" compiler, used to compile native code for Apple Silicon processors.
+- the Silicon compiler, used to compile native code for Apple Silicon processors.

 Both compilers are integrated into 4D.
-The selected compiler is automatically selected depending on the [compilation target](#compilation-target) option.
+The appropriate compiler is automatically selected depending on the [compilation target](#compilation-target) option.
 Other [**compilation options**](#compilation-options), are also available on the Compiler page of the Settings.

 Whatever the selected compiler, project compilation is carried out using the following window: